api3dao/airseeker/config/configuration.md

 #### `individualBeaconUpdateDeviationThresholdCoefficient`

 The global deviation factor applied to individual beacon updates deviation checks.
-When configured, this value will be used on beacons sets that don't require an update but some of its beacon constituents do.
-So if a beacon set has a 1% deviation threshold, Airseeker will only update its beacons when deviation of each beacon exeeds (1 \* individualBeaconUpdateDeviationThresholdCoefficient)%.
+When configured, this value will be used on beacon sets that don't require an update but some of their beacon constituents do.
+For instance, if a beacon set has a 1% deviation threshold, Airseeker will update its beacons only when the deviation of each beacon exceeds (1 \* individualBeaconUpdateDeviationThresholdCoefficient)%.
 For example:

 ```jsonc